 What are Varicose Veins?

-Varicose veins, which appear as unsightly bulges seen usually through the skin on the legs, may be a medical, as well as cosmetic problem.
+Varicose veins are unsightly bulges seen usually through the skin on the legs affecting both men and women.
+These bulges are seen as a cosmetic problem, but there may be deeper medical issues as well.
 Varicose veins are the result of diseased veins with weakened walls and valves.
 These weaknesses in the veins may be congenital or may occur as a result of precipitating events or lifestyle habits.
 Many have found this condition to be painful.

 How do varicose veins Develop?